cassidyjames/cassidyjames.github.io/resume/index.md

 - Wrote and maintained documentation through Sharepoint
 - Communicated technical concepts to facilitate understanding
 - Rapidly learned and mastered varied internal systems and programs
-- Tracked tasks and progress in a ticketing system

 ### Webspec Design, LLC. _2007–2010_